mholmboe/minff/README.md

 ### Notes:

 - **Numbers 35-44 (Montmorillonite Variants):** These are different structural or compositional variants of Montmorillonite, a member of the Smectite group within the Phyllosilicates.
-The labels like "8_cis_Oct_Fe2_cis_GEO_OPT" refer to specific configurations or substitutions within the Montmorillonite structure, often used in computational models.
+The labels like "8_cis_Oct_Fe2_cis" refer to specific configurations or substitutions within the Montmorillonite structure, adapted from the Tsipursky&Drits (1984) models, and geometry optmized in CP2K.
+Number 27 is a hydrated Montmorillonite system with a charge of 2/3 q/UC in the octahedral layer adapted from Lee&Guggenheim (1981).

 - **Kaolin Minerals (Kaolinite Group):** Kaolinite (**1**), Dickite (**28**), and Nacrite (**31**) are polymorphs of Al₂Si₂O₅(OH)₄, differing in stacking sequences of the silicate layers.
 Halloysite has not been modelled as of yet, but should work well with the Kaolinite parameters.